snorlon/cs480Brown/Assignment06/README.md

     If the file name is good, it will say in the terminal that the corresponding shader has been loaded.
 If not, it will warn you.
 Shaders MUST be provided
     If it doesn't like the model given, it will not count it in the X Models Loaded printout

-    The terminal will tell you if your texture or model sucks, but this only supports a single texture and a single obj and a single material file, all in the same location
+    The terminal will tell you if your texture or model sucks this program only supports a single texture and a single obj and a single material file, all in the same location

 ========================================